mpv-player/mpv/DOCS/man/options.rst

 ``--demuxer-lavf-format=<name>``
     Force a specific libavformat demuxer.

+``--demuxer-lavf-hacks=<yes|no>``
+    By default, some formats will be handled differently from other formats by explicitly checking for them.
+Most of these compensate for weird or imperfect behavior from libavformat demuxers.
+Passing ``no`` disables these.
+For debugging and testing only.

 ``--demuxer-lavf-genpts-mode=<no|lavf>``
     Mode for deriving missing packet PTS values from packet DTS. ``lavf`` enables libavformat's ``genpts`` option. ``no`` disables it.
 This used